Community Detection in Weighted Multilayer Networks with Ambient Noise: Discussion

 \section{Discussion}

-We have introduced a novel method that is motivated by real-world clinical problems and that offers a data-driven approach for grouping subject psychopathologies.
-This method may predicate deeper understanding or even discovery of psychosis and schizophrenia based on the principles of statistical network theory.
-We demonstrated the relative efficacy and accuracy of this model compared to existing methods.
+\ch{ We have introduced a novel method \texttt{SBANM} that is motivated by real-world clinical phenomenon of psychosis progression. \texttt{SBANM} is an unsupervised data-driven approach to identify groups of psychopathologies that describe patterns of prodromal subjects transitioning to psychosis spectrum.
+Future developments of method could potentially lead to a deeper understanding of the transition from prodrome to psychosis spectrum and finally to schizophrenia using statistical network theory.
+We demonstrated the relative benefits of this model compared to existing methods. }

-Network data in recent years come in more complex forms, which map to the multitude of ways that data relate with one another.
-They are particularly synchronous with the rise of availability in more different types of data, with even more complex configurations of community structures.
-Our primary contribution in this research was to introduce the notion of structured noise to weighted SBMs.
+Network data come in complex forms.
+They are particularly synchronous with the surge in data availability.
+Our primary contribution was to introduce the notion of structured noise to weighted multilayer SBMs as well as an algorithm to estimate it.
 Other work has explored cases where between-block transitions are all uniquely parameterized \cite{matias2016}, but they do not account for correlations between layers nor do they separate signal from noise.
-The proposed model is more parsimonious and reveals more interpretable results in clinical and experimental settings.
-More details on this parsimony can be found in Appendix \ref{app:parsimony}.
-In practice, $NB$ does not represent a control group but rather a dynamic cluster that reflect the noisiest interactions.
+The proposed model is parsimonious and reveals more interpretable results that could be useful in clinical settings (more details in Appendix \ref{app:parsimony}).
+In practice, $NB$ does not necessarily represent a control group in PNC early adult males but rather a dynamic cluster that specifically captures and \ch{reflects} the most notable interactions.

-We have demonstrated that the method is able to uncover latent, non-trivial patterns in psychiatry (as well as voting and human mobility in Appendices \ref{app:voting},\ref{app:results_bikeshare}).
-The application to psychopathology data reflects an ongoing discourse around \textit{nosology} where psychiatric disorders are treated as discrete entities as opposed to multifaceted pathological configurations \cite{nosology}.
-Etiologically, the proposed methodology reinforces the multidimensional nature of psychiatric disorders.
+We have demonstrated that the method is able to uncover latent, non-trivial patterns in a psychiatric condition (as well other data in Appendices \ref{app:voting},\ref{app:results_bikeshare}). \ch{In Section \ref{sec:results_clinical}, we have shown that \texttt{SBANM} reveal a moderately sized group in the male early adult age subset with high rates of psychosis spectrum incidence and, perhaps more importantly, independence across different prodromal psychopathologies.
+These findings are useful for the study of psychosis in its ability to separate subjects with independent prodromal conditions from those with co-occurring ones.} \ch{The results from the applications to psychopathology data concurs with the ongoing discourse in moving away from \textit{nosology} where psychiatric disorders are treated as discrete entities as opposed to multifaceted pathologies \cite{nosology}}.
+Etiologically, the proposed methodology supports the shift away from one-dimensional causal assumptions and instead to multifaceted casual pathways underlying severe psychiatric disorders such as psychosis and schizophrenia.